telerik/reporting-docs/knowledge-base/how-to-connect-to-mysql-database-through-the-sql-datasource-wizard-in-the-web-reportdesginer.md

 Connection unsuccessfull.Check the connection string and try again.
 Keyword not supported:'port'.

 ## Cause\Possible Cause(s)
-The issue is caused by an issue in the SQL DataSource Wizard that doesn't provide the correct Data Provider name.
+The problem is caused by an issue in the SQL DataSource Wizard that doesn't provide the correct Data Provider name.
 In the wizard on the first page, the **Data Provider** must be **MySql.Data.MySqlClient**, but the option is limited only to MySql.Data.
 Since the engine cannot determine the type of the data provider by that name, it falls back to **System.Data.SqlClient** and claims that "Port" is not a supported keyword.